Doctor of Audiology

 Rebecca Martin, Au.D.

 As a graduate of the program, you will be eligible to sit for the Praxis Examination in Audiology , a key component of the American Speech Language-Hearing Association (ASHA) certification standards.

-- For the past three years, our students’ Praxis Audiology test pass rate was 86%.
-By graduation, 96% of graduates have passed the national exam over the last three years.
+- For the past three years, our students’ Praxis Audiology test first-time pass rate was 86%.
+By graduation, 100% of graduates have passed the national exam over the last three years.

 - Student Outcome Data Tables

 Career opportunities include diagnosing and treating individuals with hearing or balance problems and working in prevention and field research.
 Professional work environments are varied, including hospitals, schools, private practices, industry, medical offices, and universities.
 In these environments, audiologists work with patients from birth throughout adulthood.

 Our graduates work in clinical experiences all across the United States in local school districts, major medical centers, in conjunction with physician practices, in independent private practices, and in industrial settings.

 - With the demographic shifts of an aging population and the hearing-related issues that often brings, the need for trained, licensed audiologists is increasing.
 The Bureau of Labor Statistics (BLS) Occupational Outlook Handbook projects that employment of audiologists will grow 21% from 2016 to 2026, much faster than the average for all occupations.